InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames: Abstract

 \section{Abstract}

 Transformer-based autoregressive models have emerged as a unifying paradigm across modalities such as text and images, but their extension to 3D molecule generation remains underexplored.
-The gap stems from two fundamental challenges: (1) tokenizing molecules into a canonical 1D sequence of tokens that is invariant to both SE(3) transformations and atom index permutations, and (2) designing an architecture capable of modeling hybrid atom-based tokens that couple discrete atom types with continuous 3D coordinates.
-To address these challenges, we introduce \model{}. \model{} devises a canonical tokenization that aligns molecules to their inertial frames and reorders atoms to ensure SE(3) and permutation invariance.
-Moreover, \model{} equips the attention mechanism with geometric awareness via geometric rotary positional encoding (GeoRoPE).
-In addition, it utilizes a hierarchical autoregressive paradigm to predict the next atom-based token, predicting the atom type first and then its 3D coordinates via Diffusion loss.
-Experimentally, \model{} achieves state-of-the-art performance on 7 of the 10 evaluation metrics for unconditional molecule generation across QM9, GEOM-Drugs, and B3LYP.
-Moreover, it significantly outperforms strong baselines in controllable generation for targeted chemical functionality, attaining state-of-the-art results across all 5 metrics.
+The gap stems from two fundamental challenges: (1) how to tokenize molecules into a canonical 1D sequence of tokens that is invariant to both SE(3) transformations and atom index permutations, and (2) how to design an architecture capable of modeling hybrid atom-based tokens that couple discrete atom types with continuous 3D coordinates.
+To address these challenges, we introduce \model{}.
+It first performs generation-oriented canonical tokenization by aligning each molecule to a canonical inertial frame and reordering atoms, thereby converting arbitrary 3D structures into a unique, SE(3)- and permutation-invariant sequence of tokens for autoregressive generation.
+Built upon this canonical tokenization, we propose geometric positional encoding (GeoPE), which endows Transformer attention with 3D geometric awareness.
+Finally, \model{} utilizes a hierarchical autoregressive paradigm to decode the next atom, consecutively predicting the atom type and 3D coordinates via Diffusion Loss.
+Experimentally, \model{} achieves state-of-the-art performance on 8 of the 10 evaluation metrics for unconditional generation across QM9, GEOM-Drugs, and B3LYP.
+Moreover, it significantly outperforms baselines in controllable generation for targeted chemical functionality, attaining state-of-the-art results across all 5 metrics.
+Code is available at \href{https://github.com/HaoruiLi46/InertialAR}{github.com/HaoruiLi46/InertialAR}.